Acheiropoietos Monastery

-The Acheiropoietos Monastery (Μονή Ἀχειροποίητου, also Παναγία Ἀχειροποίητος and Acheripoetos) in Lambousa near the village of Karavas in the Kyrenia District, was a medieval Byzantine Orthodox Monastery.The monastery is currently under the conservation of the International Center for Heritage Studies of Girne American University.
+The Acheiropoietos Monastery (Μονή Ἀχειροποίητου, also Παναγία Ἀχειροποίητος and Acheripoetos) was a medieval Byzantine Orthodox monastery in Lambousa near the village of Karavas in the Kyrenia District, Cyprus.

 History

 According to tradition, the monastery got its name from an acheiropoietos (meaning made without hands), an icon believed to have been miraculously moved from its original location in Asia Minor by the Virgin Mary in order to save it from destruction due to the Turkish conquest.

 The monastery soon gained prominence and eventually became the religious center of the region.
 The monastery was the headquarters of the Bishop of Lambousa, one of the 15 Bishops on the island until 1222.

 According to legend, the shroud of Joseph of Arimathea was once held in the monastery and was taken to Turin, Italy, in 1452 where it remains today and is now known as the Shroud of Turin.

 In 1735 the Russian Monk Vasily Barsky visited the monastery and noted that there were nine to ten monks on the premises.
 Some years later, in about 1760, Petermann, a German traveler who visited the monastery in 1851, recalled that ninety years before his time Turkish raiders from Karaman had looted and burnt the monastery.
 By the nineteenth century, the number of monks had been reduced further, and by the twentieth the monastery counted no resident monks.
-Following independence, Greek soldiers were billeted in the residential buildings of the monastery and after the Turkish invasion of Cyprus in 1974, the monastery became a military encampment and barracks for the Turkish Army.
+Following independence, the monastery was a well known church that was used by the Christian Greek Cypriots but after the Turkish invasion of Cyprus in 1974, the monastery became a military encampment and barracks for the Turkish Army.
 The complex continues to be closed to the public.